alaromeny/pheromone_controller/README.md

 # TESTING DATA

+This node needs to run on each robot, including UAVs, ground and pioneers.

 #### Data Coming In

-- Should read all the name spaces of all robots in the environmentand print these to the screen as it's setting up.
+- Should read it's own namespace

 - Should listen to the following topics
 ```